AhmadAL-Quraan/Libft-project/README.md

-* This activity has been created as part of the 42 curriculum by aqoraan.

 ## Description

 The **Libft** project is the foundational assignment of the 42 Common Core.
 Its primary goal is to recreate a custom C standard library containing essential functions that will be used in all future C projects within the curriculum.
 By reimplementing standard functions from `libc`, this project provides a deep understanding of memory management, string manipulation, and pointers.